 This course is designed to provide students with learning opportunities related to demonstration of written competencies for children ages birth to five years, in the functional areas of early childhood education.
 This course requires the successful completion of a portfolio providing validation of teacher core competencies.
-In addition, this course requires the successful completion of an on-site observation of student's competency levels in each of the designated functional areas.
-Students must also demonstrate a current pediatric first aid and CPR certification at the completion of this course.
-Students who are not working in an early learning setting will need to successfully complete 480 hours of valid work experience with children ages birth to five years.
-This course will support students in attaining the educational requirements for the Florida Child Care Professional Credential (FCCPC) and/or the national Child Development Associate Credential (CDA).
+In addition, this course requires the successful completion of an on-site observation, serving as the lead teacher in a child care organization, demonstrating the student's competency levels in each of the designated functional areas.
+Students must complete a total of 480 hours of valid work experience with children ages birth to five years.
+A minimum of 120 hours must be completed during the FCCPC program.
+Students may provde documentatin of the additional 360 hours within a five-year period prior to completion of the program.
+Observations may only be scheduled in the GCSC service district (Bay, Gulf, Franklin counties), unless prior approval has been made by the course instructor and program coordinator.
+This course will support students in attaining the educational requirements for the Florida Child Care Professional Credential (FCCPC).
+In orer to be eligible for the FCCPC, students must provide evidence of an official high school diploma or GED to GCSC.